El Morro Valley, New Mexico

 El Morro Valley is a census-designated place (CDP) in Cibola County, New Mexico, United States.
 It includes El Morro National Monument and the unincorporated community of El Morro.
 The area was first listed as a CDP prior to the 2020 census.
+As of the 2020 census, El Morro Valley had a population of 30.

 The CDP is in northwestern Cibola County along New Mexico State Road 53; it is 12 mi southeast of Ramah and 40 mi southwest of Interstate 40 at Grants.
 It is remotely located 38 mi west-southwest of Grants along New Mexico State Road 53 (also known as the Ancient Way), and 55 mi southeast of Gallup.

 El Morro is named after a nearby sandstone promontory with a pool of water at its base, a desert oasis which the Spanish conquistadors called El Morro (The Headland).
 The Zuni people call it A'ts'ina (Place of Writings on the Rock).
 Anglo-Americans called it "Inscription Rock".
 El Morro National Monument is located 1.5 mi west of the community on Highway 53, along the old Zuni-Acoma Trail, an ancient Pueblo trade route also known as the Ancient Way.

-El Morro is an artist community and home of the El Morro Area Arts Council, an art gallery, a trading post / coffee shop, cafe, RV park & campgrounds, feed & seed store, consignment store and healing arts center.
-El Morro is the social hub for a colorful array of artists, homesteaders and individualists who reside in a 1000+ square mile area, from El Malpais National Monument to the east, Ramah to the west, the Zuni Mountains to the north, and Candy Kitchen to the south.
+El Morro is an artist community and home of the El Morro Area Arts Council, an art gallery, a trading post, a coffee shop, cafe, RV park & campgrounds, feed & seed store, consignment store and healing arts centre.
+El Morro is the social hub for artists, homesteaders and individualists who reside in a 1000+ square mile area, from El Malpais National Monument to the east, Ramah to the west, the Zuni Mountains to the north, and Candy Kitchen to the south.